csskene/csskene.github.io/_posts/2022-12-12-adjoint-tutorial-1-eigenvalues.md

     dω/dRe = (7.793373241811189e-07+5.431301239086212e-06j)

 The result shows us that increasing the Reynolds number will increase both the growth rate and frequency of the mode.
-Lets check by calculating the eigenvalue at $Re=8500$.
+Let's check by calculating the eigenvalue at $Re=8500$.

 ```python